-In traditional CAD methods, we create a computer model of the object by imposing dimensions and functional features on 3D models, and then transform it into a material object.
-In reverse engineering, the idea of action is different.
-In reverse engineering processes, it is the material object that is measured and transformed into a model, and the documentation reproduced by other methods.” – says Géraldine Chabirand, Design Engineer in ID Lab specialized in the reverse engineering technique.
+“In traditional CAD methods, we first create a computer model of the object by implement dimensions and functional features on 3D models, and then transform it into a material object.
+In reverse engineering, the order of the step of the process are different.
+In reverse engineering processes, it is the material object that is scanned and transformed into a 3D model, and the documentation reproduced by other methods.” – says Géraldine Chabirand, Design Engineer in ID Lab specialized in the reverse engineering technique.

 The purpose of such activities may be, e.g modernization of parts and devices, and many others.
 In some cases our Clients provide us a physical part and it’s on us to design an optimal packaging for a set of parts.
 In ID Lab we are regularly challenged by our automotive customers with this kind of task and we already excel in designing customized returnable packaging for all kinds of automotive components.
 Therefore, with the reverse engineering method at hand we are able to solve many of our customers’ pain points, and we do it with success on numerous occasions.

-State-of-the art measuring devices – crucial to the process
+State of the art measuring devices – crucial to the process

 To clarify – advanced 3-D scanning equipment is a prerequisite to provide services in the field of reverse engineering.
 In Knauf Industries ID Lab, our plastics-processing engineers have a wide access to the highest class measuring devices are able to translate complex physical shapes into 3D models which subsequently serve as a basis to design correct and efficient packaging for the components.
 Thanks to our engineering experience this challenging and time-consuming process flows smoothly resulting in designing, a flawless,100% customized packaging for our automotive customers.